retail-ai-inc/bean/docs/README.md

 <details>
   <summary>BeanConfig</summary>

-  Some of the configurable parameters are :-
+  Some of the configurable parameters are:

 	Environment: represents the environment in which the project is running (e.g. development, production, etc.)